hjr265/hjr265.me/content/blog/all-our-customer-care-agents-are-busy-at-this-moment/index.md

 > I am writing to inform you and document that I have been struggling to get a warranty service for that TV for almost a month.

-I wrote in some detail of my entire experience so far and requested that they either replace the failed TV or refund the money.
+I wrote in some detail about my entire experience so far and requested that they either replace the failed TV or refund the money.

 They responded with some assurances:

 - Famfung is always determined and dedicated to achieving satisfaction from its consumers
 - I am one of their valuable clients
-- They deeply regretted the challenges I am facing
+- They deeply regretted the challenges I was facing
 - They have escalated my complaint to our concerned service centre
 - They hoped that the relevant department would take the necessary steps to complete the repair service as soon as possible